YamilaTimmer/dynamic-modelling-of-cancer/README.md

 This tumor growth simulation contains various types of ordinary differential equations (or ODE) that can be used to describe tumor growth over time.
 The models vary in complexity and realism and each have their own use-cases, below we elaborate further on each model.

 ### Linear Growth model
-The linear growth model is the simpelest mathematical approach to describing the tumor volume progression.
+The linear growth model is the simplest mathematical approach to describing the tumor volume progression.
 The Linear models suggest that there will be a stable daily growth, this is independent of the current tumor size.

 Biologically, this implies that only a fixed number of cells will be created at each timepoint.
 This brings up that the linear model has a great flaw, as tumor cells start growing more when the larger they become, they only are limited by nutrion, oxygen and blood vessels.
 Therefore, this model is not to be seen as accurate.
 (Brú, A., et al.)